 Under 49 U.S.C.
-31136(e) and 31315, FMCSA may grant an exemption for up to five years from the vision standard in

-49 CFR 391.41(b)(10) if the exemption is likely to achieve an equivalent or greater level of safety than would be achieved without the exemption.
+31136(e) and 31315, FMCSA may grant an exemption from the vision standard in 49 CFR 391.41(b)(10) if the exemption is likely to achieve an equivalent or greater level of safety than would be achieved without the exemption.
 The exemption allows applicants to operate CMVs in interstate commerce.
-FMCSA grants exemptions from the FMCSRs for a two-year period to align with the maximum duration of a driver's medical certification.

 The Agency's decision regarding these exemption applications is based on medical reports about the applicants' vision as well as their driving records and experience driving with the vision deficiency.
-The qualifications, experience, and medical condition of each applicant were stated and discussed in detail in the September 10, 2018, Federal Register notice (83 FR 45750) and will not be repeated in this notice.
+The qualifications, experience, and medical condition of each applicant were stated and discussed in detail in the June 18, 2018, Federal Register notice (83 FR 28320) and will not be repeated in this notice.

 FMCSA recognizes that some drivers do not meet the vision requirement but have adapted their driving to accommodate their limitation and demonstrated their ability to drive safely.
 The 12 exemption applicants listed in this notice are in this category.
-They are unable to meet the vision requirement in one eye for various reasons, including amblyopia, enucleation, macular hole, macular scar, prosthesis, retinal detachment, and retinal scar.
-In most cases, their eve conditions were not recently developed.
-Six of the applicants were either born with their vision impairments or have had them since childhood.
-The six individuals that sustained their vision conditions as adults have had it for a range of 3 to 20 years.
-Although each applicant has one eye which does not meet the vision requirement in 49 CFR 391.41(b)(10), each has at least 20/40corrected vision in the other eye, and in a doctor's opinion, has sufficient vision to perform all the tasks necessary to operate a CMV.
+They are unable to meet the vision requirement in one eye for various reasons, including amblyopia, aphakia, chorioretinal scar, complete loss of vision, enucleation, macular scar, and retinal scarring.
+In most cases, their eye conditions were not recently developed.
+Eight of the applicants were either born with their vision impairments or have had them since childhood.
+The four individuals that sustained their vision conditions as adults have had it for a range of 6 to 39 years.
+Although each applicant has one eye which does not meet the vision requirement in 49 CFR 391.41(b)(10), each has at least 20/40 corrected vision in the other eye, and in a doctor's opinion, has sufficient vision to perform all the tasks necessary to operate a CMV.